 A shift from excess to subtlety may be coming to in the form of stealth wealth fashion, a.k.a. old money style

 As we enter uncharted territory, globally and as individuals, one question that comes to mind is: how will high-end and luxury fashion change as a result of a global public health crisis?
 Once the dust settles and the majority of people are allowed to return to their routines, will they feel the same about what they want to wear?

 The last few years have been dominated by maximalism in luxury—more is more, when it comes to logos, patterns, and motifs.
 It was a bonanza for 1970s and 1980s-inspired lines like Gucci, Versace, Fendi, Dior, and Balmain, which have been some of our top-selling brands for women, men, and kids, month after month.

 But what could replace this sense of exuberance?
 Something more subtle, grounded in material quality and beauty, perhaps.
 One concept that has been around since the last global financial crisis (circa 2008) is “stealth wealth,” a sort of downplaying of excess while still focusing on what makes high-end clothing worthwhile: timelessness, superior details, and covetability that goes far beyond passing trends.
 Another word for it is old money style.

 This mimics a broader, pre-COVID-19 return to a cleaner, more 1990s aesthetic—led by new names like BY FAR, a renewed excitement around Prada’s classic nylon accessories, and reinvigorated familiar names like Jil Sander.
-But what other designers and brands fall into the stealth wealth category?
+But what other designers and brands fall into the stealth wealth or old money category?

 We’ve already covered the New Bottega Veneta, with Daniel Lee as creative director, and the many new icons of the brand in previous articles.
 But it’s worth noting that since its founding in the mid-1960s and reemergence at the end of the 1990s, the line has consistently beat its own drum in fashion, creating artful, elegant pieces that build on its heritage as a fine leather goods company and its signature intrecciato woven lambskin motif.